ibm-cloud-docs/direct-link/order-without-vrf.md

+---

+copyright:
+  years: 2017, 2018
+lastupdated: "2018-07-06"

+---

 ## How to order when there is no VRF present

-1.For the accounts with no VRF present, the **Select VRF** field is not displayed in the order form.
+For the accounts with no VRF present, the **Select VRF** field is not displayed in the order form.
 After placing an order in this case, an IBM support ticket is generated.
 The ticket number and details are shown in the UI screen after you place the order.

 ![Step NV1](/images/No-VRF-Step1.png)